 1. Educate employees.

 To increase data security as employees work from home, “education is the number one thing,” says Harmon Tam, Managing Consultant at the IT firm, Lazorpoint.
-Many types of cybercrimes depend on the naivete of people.
-In order to access or infect a device, scammers try to convince users to let them in by clicking a link or downloading an attachment.
+Many hackers depend on the naivete of people.
+In order to access a device, scammers try to convince users to click on a link or download an attachment.

 And in fact, research from Kaspersky confirms that cybercrimes that rely on human error are some of the most common that companies deal with.